akshatha-s13/forestfire_prediction/datasets/datasets_readme.md

 Data is updated for Dehradun and Vishakapatnam.

-Data collection,preprocessing and cleaning needs to be done.
+Data collection,preprocessing and cleaning needs to be done for other regions.

 Attributes :
 DATE,